Light truck: United States

 Federal regulations define a light-duty truck to be any motor vehicle having a gross vehicle weight rating (curb weight plus payload) of no more than 8,500 lb which is “(1) Designed primarily for purposes of transportation of property or is a derivation of such a vehicle, or (2) Designed primarily for transportation of persons and has a capacity of more than 12 persons, or (3) Available with special features enabling off-street or off-highway operation and use.”

 Light trucks includes vans, pickups, and sport utility vehicles.
+Vehicles in this category are far more likely to kill or injure pedestrians than smaller passenger cars.

+Incentive to increase size

+Under federal regulations, crafted with heavy lobbying input, cars must meet tougher emissions and mileage rules than light trucks.
+Vehicles that have larger “footprints,” measured as the area between the points where the wheels touch the ground, are allowed less stringent emissions standards.
+A less than 1 square meter increase in the footprint of a vehicle allows for 2% to 3% more carbon dioxide emissions.

 Fuel efficiency

 The United States government uses light truck as a vehicle class in regulating fuel economy through the Corporate Average Fuel Economy (CAFE) standard.

 The class includes vans, minivans, sport utility vehicles, and pickups.

 Light trucks have lower fuel economy standards than cars, under the premise that these vehicles are used for utilitarian purposes rather than personal transportation.

-Since light trucks sold in the United States are increasingly being used for personal use, some have advocated applying higher fuel economy standards to light trucks not used for utilitarian purposes.
+Because of their body-on-frame construction method, they are heavier than a unibody vehicle of the same size.